-Consistent with the findings from the $\alpha$-Stable model, the estimation results for the 5YTN show heavy-tailed behavior is present in the volume profiles between the 50th and 60th trading day and the 140th and 150th trading days.
-Interestingly, the prominence of the heavy tailed features for BOBL is more pronounced under the GEV model fits compared to the $\alpha$-Stable model.
+Consistent with the findings from the $\alpha$-stable model, the estimation results for the 5YTN show heavy-tailed behavior is present in the volume profiles between the 50th and 60th trading day and the 140th and 150th trading days.
+Interestingly, the prominence of the heavy tailed features for BOBL is more pronounced under the generalized extreme value model fits compared to the $\alpha$-stable model.
 Additionally, the structural changes in the behavior of the intra-daily volume profile on the bid and ask are observed in the location and scale parameters for the BOBL around the 100th trading day, where there is a marked regime shift in the estimated model parameters.
-This is just as prominent in the GEV fit as it was in the $\alpha$-Stable model, indicating its plausibility in a marked dynamic change in the intraday activity in this market mid trading year.
-A similar change is visible in the SP500 shape and scale parameters, but in this case the regime reverts gradually back to the behavior present intraday at the start of the year.
+This is just as prominent in the generalized extreme value fit as it was in the $\alpha$-stable model, indicating that it is entirely plausible that there was a dynamic change in the intra-day activity in this market mid trading year.
+A similar change is visible in the SP500 shape and scale parameters, but in this case the regime reverts gradually back to the behavior present intra-day at the start of the year.
 This structural change is not as prominent in the NIKKEI.

 When considering the tail index parameter, ($\gamma$) for the MLE method, we can see that the mean intra-daily estimated value averaged over all trading days in 2010 for the 5YTN, BOBL (Figure ~\ref{fig:GEVBOBLParMLE}) and NIKKEI is close to zero, respectively -0.0493, 0.0114, 0.0725.
 SP500 has a higher mean level for the shape parameter, being 0.1495.
-Again, as in the $\alpha$-Stable case, the GEV model estimations do indicate a reasonable variation in the tail index throughout 2010, indicating a number of days in which heavy tailed attributes are appropriate.
+Again, as in the $\alpha$-stable case, the generalized extreme value model estimations do indicate a reasonable variation in the tail index throughout 2010, indicating a number of days in which heavy tailed volume profile attributes are appropriate.
 On a few days analyzed and for assets 5YTN, SP500 and NIKKEI we see instances where the shape parameter spikes ($\gamma>1$) indicating infinite mean-variance models are suitable.
-The occurrence of such events coincides with the trading days in which the $\alpha$-Stable model also indicated heavy tailed behavior as suitable.
+The occurrence of such events coincides with the trading days in which the $\alpha$-stable model also indicated infinite mean heavy tailed behavior as suitable.
 For all assets we see a correlation in the parameter estimations for the bid and ask side and all assets show time variation across the year for scale and location.
-The structural downward shift is only present in BOBL (Figure ~\ref{fig:GEVBOBLParMLE}) at around the same time point as that discussed for the $\alpha$-Stable distribution.